We have published our final rules for non-ring-fenced bodies.

 What you need to do

-Firms will need to ensure that they are aware of their obligations as they undertake their Ring-Fencing Transfer Schemes.
+Firms will need to ensure that they are aware of their obligations before they implement their Ring Fencing Transfer Scheme in 2019.